Team-CoreX-SFU/TEAM_COREX_ASSIGNMENT_UNITY/PROJECT_REVIEW.md

 **Issues:**
 - `GlichedLight.cs` - typo in filename (should be "Glitched")
 - Mixed use of public fields vs properties
-- Some private fields use underscore prefix (`_light`, `_routine`) while others don't
+- Some private fields use underscore prefix (`_light`, `_routine` in `GlichedLight.cs`) while others don't (`grabInteractable` in `BatteryPickup.cs`)
+- Inconsistent naming: `FlashlightGrabTracker` vs `FlashlightInput` vs `FlashlightController` - all related but different naming patterns

 **Recommendation:**
-- Fix typo: Rename `GlichedLight.cs` to `GlitchedLight.cs`
+- Fix typo: Rename `GlichedLight.cs` to `GlitchedLight.cs` (and update class name)
-- Establish and follow consistent naming conventions
+- Establish and follow consistent naming conventions (decide on underscore prefix for private fields)
-- Use properties for public accessors
+- Use properties for public accessors with proper getters/setters
+- Consider consistent naming pattern for related scripts (e.g., `Flashlight*` prefix)

 ---